+All CPGs are subject to the Terms and Conditions for Internal Awards.
 The project period is 1 year, with the possibility of a 1-year, no-cost extension.
 When the grant is awarded, an account will be established at the university and a subcontract issued to the collaborating institution.
 Funds will be disbursed on the written authority of the investigators or designated representatives.
 Unless an extension (without additional funds) is requested in writing 10 days prior to end date, any unexpended balance will be returned to the main account.
 Within 90 days after the grant terminates, a final progress report must be submitted to the Office of Research and Sponsored Programs (ORSP).
 It should describe how the CPG contributed to the preparation and/or funding of extramural grant applications.

 CPG awards are restricted to collaborative efforts between full-time, tenured or tenure-track faculty or research support staff with adjunct faculty appointments, with preference to projects that are not yet competitive for external funding.
 Preference will also be given to collaborative projects that have not previously received internal funding.

 Applications will be evaluated on scientific merit, originality, significance, potential to generate extramural funding, and the benefits of, and need for, the collaboration.